chinzhengjie/ZJ_Portfolio/Tennis Project/README.md

 <img src="images/4.%20Big%20%203%20Average%20Match%20Duration.png" width="950" height="650">
 </p>

 When it comes to match length, the more aggressive Federer generally plays the shortest matches.
 He dishes out the most number of aces per match among the three and is also well known for his net play, both of which will certainly contribute to closing out a match quicker.
-As for both Nadal and Djkovic, they are more known for being baseline players who rely on their consistency, shot-making and ability to out hit their opponents.
+As for both Nadal and Djokovic, they are more known for being baseline players who rely on their consistency, shot-making and ability to out hit their opponents.
 This is why their matches are generally longer and more drawn out.

 <br/>
 <br/>